Regularity for elliptic pairs over C[[h]]: Introduction

+Let us mention our main results.
 In Theorems~\ref{T53} and~\ref{T54} we prove regularity properties for $f$-elliptic pairs over $\C[[\h]]$.
-These regularity theorems generalize a classical regularity property of elliptic systems in the real analytic setting: the complex of real analytic solutions of an elliptic system coincides with the complex of hyperfunctions solutions.
+These regularity theorems generalize a classical regularity property of elliptic systems in the real analytic setting: the complex of real analytic solutions of an elliptic system is isomorphic to the complex of hyperfunctions solutions.